cljoly/readme-in-static-site/README.md

 # 💎 Readme In Static Site (RISS)
 <!-- end_remove -->

-Insert your GitHub readme in your static site (with any markdown-based static file generator) and apply transformations.
+Insert your GitHub readme in your static site and apply transformations.

 To try it with [hugo][] or [zola][], run:
 ```sh